 You’ve read a lot about that, I’m sure.
 There can be reasons to form there.
-Here are two that come up a lot: One, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
-Two: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
-But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as a “foreign” corporation/LLC.
+Here are two that come up a lot: First, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
+Second: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
+But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as filing a “foreign” corporation/LLC in Delaware.

 Should I incorporate in Delaware?